mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/utils/bytecomparable/ByteComparable.md

 - Permits partially specified bounds, with strict/exclusive or non-strict/inclusive semantics.
 This is done by finishing a bound with a terminator value that is smaller/greater than the separator and terminator.
 We can use `0x20` for </≥ and `0x60` for ≤/>.
-- Permits encoding of `null` values.
-We use `0x3F` as the separator in this case, followed by no value bytes.
+- Permits encoding of `null` and `empty` values.
+We use `0x3E` as the separator for nulls and `0x3F` for empty, followed by no value bytes.
 This is always smaller than a sequence with non-null value for this component, but not smaller than a sequence that ends in this component.
 - Helps identify the ending of variable-length components (see below).

 Examples: